dmbarbour/wikilon/docs/AwelonLang.md

 We can safely neglect the theoretical concern of secure hash collisions.
 Physical corruption of dictionaries is of greater concern in practice.
 If collision becomes a concern in the future, it is trivial to rewrite entire Awelon systems to use a more robust hash.
 I won't further belabor the issue.

 Awelon runtime systems must know where to seek secure hash resources, whether that be in a filesystem, database, web server, or content distribution network.
-Using *Stowage* annotations, Awelon runtime systems may also generate new secure hash resources during evaluation, treating this external space as a persistent virtual memory or binary data server.
+Using *Stowage* annotations, Awelon runtime systems may also compute new secure hash resources during evaluation, treating this external space as a persistent virtual memory or a binary data server.

 Secure hash resources are frequently subject to [garbage collection (GC)](https://en.wikipedia.org/wiki/Garbage_collection_%28computer_science%29).
-Conservative reference counting GC is simple and effective in context.
+Conservative reference counting GC is simple and effective.

 *Security Note:* Secure hash resources may embed sensitive information, yet are not subject to conventional access control.
 Awelon systems should treat a secure hash as an [object capability](https://en.wikipedia.org/wiki/Object-capability_model) - a bearer token that grants read authority.
 Relevantly, Awelon systems should resist timing attacks that might leak secure hashes.